ophwug/docs/README.md

 These can be very varied since by its nature, it's very undefined and this is incomplete.

 * Run a few minutes, and then the screen will freeze and then the device will reset.
+  * e.g. Wi-Fi driver out of date
 * The screen is completely visible and a good brightness and other times the brightness is super dark and the screen is barely visible.
+  * e.g. Sensor driver out of date
+* The device overheats.
+  * e.g. Fan control driver out of date

 **Resolution**:

+You must run an openpilot codebase that installs a compatible OS.

 * Uninstall by tapping the screen madly on boot and selecting "Uninstall".
 * Install the latest comma openpilot.